 This is a guest post from Sarah Wood, a KS reader.
-(But I use the same cracker recipe!)
+(But I use the same sourdough cracker recipe with whole wheat!)

 I am relatively new to sourdough baking.
 But I have learned a few things.
 And one of those things is that a sourdough starter needs to be fed regularly.
 And in order to keep it from growing obese and overtaking your whole kitchen, you’ve got to take some starter out of the “active bowl” and “discard” it.

 Being a faithful kitchen steward, I would never actually discard perfectly good flour and water (and yeast)!

 “Discarded starter” refers to sourdough starter that is not being fed and is therefore losing its oomph.
 It doesn’t have enough power to rise bread, but those yeasty beasties can still have one more chance to serve a purpose in life.
 (Katie’s note: a lot of sourdough instructions say to toss out starter and feed a whole cup of flour.
 Yikes!
 I just feed it a few Tbs at a time to keep the lactic acid happy.
 As long as you have bubbles, you’re not starving the thing.)

 The whole reason I even got into sourdough baking is because I became acquainted with Nourishing Traditions which revolutionized my whole food paradigm.
 So I couldn’t be satisfied to simply “use up” my extra starter in pancakes or pizza crusts with white flour.
 I wanted to find recipes in which I could use whole grain flours and soak the flour.